molivair/assets/README.md

 Please follow [our contribution guidelines](https://github.com/molivair/assets/blob/main/CONTRIBUTING.md).

 ## Support
-If you want to support my work you can do it by following me, leaving a star, sharing my projects or also donating at the links below.
+If you want to support our work you can do it by following us, leaving a star, sharing our projects or also buying art at the links below.
 Choose what you find more suitable for you:

 <a href="https://opensea.io/Molivair" target="blank">